8 money lessons for new college graduates

 3. Start saving

-Once you have a realistic budget, you can start saving and investing in your future.
-Your savings should include a savings account for larger purchases and emergencies and retirement savings through options like a 401(k).
+Once you have a realistic budget, you can start saving and investing.
+This effort should include a savings account for larger purchases and emergencies and retirement savings through options like a 401(k).

-Maria Alcantara, financial advisor and founder of Millennial Money Queens, says that the smartest way to bolster your savings is getting a savings account and automate the process.
+Maria Alcantara, financial advisor and founder of Millennial Money Queens, says that the smartest way to bolster your savings is by automating the process.
 If you have a hard time saving extra cash, open a savings account separate from your checking that allows you to automatically deposit a certain amount from each paycheck into that account.
-A high-yield savings account is a great option since you’ll earn some extra cash from the interest accrual on your funds in the account.
+A high-yield savings account is a great option since you’ll earn extra cash from the interest accrual on funds in the account.

-Takeaway: Starting a savings habit early– and contributing consistently– can help you to leverage compound interest in the long run through investments like your retirement account.
+Takeaway: Starting a savings habit early — and contributing consistently — can help you leverage compound interest in the long run through investments like your retirement account.
 An everyday savings account can also help to keep you from tapping into credit or over-extending yourself for larger purchases.

 4. Get insured

 As a new graduate, insurance might be the last thing on your mind.
 Yet securing the coverage you need to protect you should be a priority.
-Dental, health and life insurance are often provided by employers, though you may also want to seek out additional coverage for things like life insurance independent from your job.
+Dental, health and life insurance are often provided by employers, but you may also want to seek out additional coverage for life insurance and disability insurance that’s independent of your job.

 New graduates should also consider renters insurance and auto insurance to prevent emergencies from becoming financial catastrophes.
-Renters insurance covers the cost of your belongings if something were to happen to your apartment.
+Renters insurance covers the cost of your belongings if something were to happen to your apartment, and some even extend to personal belongings, like laptops, that you leave home with.
 Auto insurance, on the other hand, protects you against financial losses in the event of a collision.

-Insurance policies do require monthly payments.
-However, those small payments are negligible compared to the tens of thousands of dollars you could face if you encounter an emergency and are uninsured.
+Insurance policies require monthly payments.
+However, those small payments are negligible compared to the tens of thousands of dollars you could face if you encounter an emergency and are uninsured or underinsured.

 Takeaway: Though insurance adds another item to your monthly expenses, the right coverage will ultimately save you money in the long run.
 When you need to file a claim, your monthly payment will likely give you access to more coverage than you would otherwise be able to afford.